#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 object, and that means you’re allowed to get a mutable reference to it.

-is the Objective-C equivalent of Arc
+Likewise, Id<T, Shared> is the Objective-C equivalent of Arc: It is

 a reference-counting pointer that, when cloned, increases the reference